SamanKhalife/linux-Tutorial/TXT FILES/env.md

 ### Conclusion

 The `env` command is a versatile tool for managing and interacting with environment variables in Unix and Linux systems.
 Whether you need to display, modify, or clear environment variables, `env` provides a simple and effective way to control the environment in which commands are executed.
 Understanding how to use `env` can help you better manage your system's behavior and debug issues related to environment variables.
-If you have any further questions or need assistance with anything else, feel free to ask!

 # help